lowply/coffee/README.md

 Facebook /
 Twitter

-:warning: Only drinking a cup of coffee is allowed in this store.
-Reading, working, talking and taking photos are prohibited.
+:warning: All you can do in this shop is to taste a cup of coffee.
+Reading a book, working with your laptop, chatting with your friend and taking photos are prohibited by the house rule.
 The time you're allowed to spend here is less than 30 minutes.
+Wow, yeah?
 Better to go with someone fluent in Japanese.
-Please read [this article](http://d.hatena.ne.jp/globalhead/20150410/p1)
+Try "Miyabi Set" - A course of three cup of coffee, 2500 JPY.
+Read [this article](http://d.hatena.ne.jp/globalhead/20150410/p1) before you go (Sorry in Japanese!)

 ---